 Missing lab values imputation is another challenge in encounter representation learning.
 Using an encounter-by-lab matrix, the imputation problem can be formulated as a matrix completion problem.
-Common imputation method such as mean or median imputation will overlook the correlation between different columns.
+Common imputation methods such as mean or median imputation will overlook the correlation between different columns.
 In the medical setting, the concurrent information such as patients' baselines and medications are also useful for lab test imputation.
-We integrate all these information in the encounter representations to help impute the missing labs.
+We integrate all this information in the encounter representations to help impute the missing labs.

-We conduct the two medical tasks with one model MedGCN where each node can get information from its neighbors in a layer, and eventually the encounter nodes could learn informative representations that be used for both medication recommendation and lab test imputation.
-In addition, we can train the model with a cross regularization technique by which the loss of one task can be regarded as a regularization item for the other task.
+Both the two tasks require informative encounter representations.
+Thus, we can conduct the two tasks with one model MedGCN where each node can get information from its neighbors in a layer, and eventually, the encounter nodes could learn informative representations that can be used for both medication recommendation and lab test imputation.
+In addition, we can train the model with a cross regularization strategy by which the loss of one task can be regarded as a regularization item for the other task.